 A 2010 study found that people who ate at least five weekly servings of white rice had a 17% higher risk of developing Type 2 diabetes than those who ate less than one serving per month.

-So, switch to brown rice.
+So, switch to brown rice or another healthier grain of your choice.
 In the study, those who ate a least at least two servings of brown rice weekly had an 11% lower risk of developing Type 2 diabetes than those who ate less than one serving a month.

 2. Lunch meats

 Lunch meats long have been a staple of meals eaten at work or school.
-But in 2015, the World Health Organization delivered the bad news: The august agency declared processed meats to be a carcinogen.
+But in 2015, the World Health Organization delivered the bad news: The agency declared processed meats to be carcinogenic to humans.

 Fish can be a cornerstone of a healthful diet.
-A recent study also found it to be the most important dietary factor in avoiding cognitive decline as you age, as we report in “Eating This Food Can Reduce Your Risk of Alzheimer’s Disease.”
+A recent study also found it to be the most important dietary factor in avoiding cognitive decline as you age, as we report in “Eat This Food If You Want to Avoid Alzheimer’s Disease.”

 But it’s best to consume fish with a low mercury content, because mercury can damage the human brain and nervous system.